cappato/astro-blog/README.md

 Any static assets, like images, can be placed in the `public/` directory.

-## 🧞 Commands
+## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |